Back to all frameworks

 A client project where expectations need clear documentation

-This embedded chat starts from the framework on this page, so you can ask how to apply it, when it fails, or whether another framework would fit better.
+The chat starts from this framework, so you can ask how to apply it, when it falls short, or whether another framework fits your situation better.

 Talk through MoSCoW Method

-This chat already knows the current page context and will start from MoSCoW Method before recommending alternatives.
+This chat knows the current page context and starts from MoSCoW Method before recommending alternatives.

 TT